Last updated on September 22, 2023

 Hidden City would remain hidden as long as Ivan was its gatekeeper.
 For decades, he had protected the village.
-As the oldest living resident, Ivan didn’t know everyone in the village, but everyone without exception knew Ivan.
-And while his life was coming to an end, he had never shared the secret to his longevity.
+As the oldest living resident, Ivan didn’t know everyone in the town, but everyone without exception knew Ivan.
+And while his life was ending, he had never shared the secret to his longevity.

 Many thought Hidden City was just folklore.
 But almost everyone who believed it existed wanted to live there.
-A few souls knew its location, but entry was forbidden under the penalty of death.
+A few souls knew its location, but entry was forbidden under the death penalty.

 By contrast, nobody from Hidden City ever wanted to leave.
 Why would they?
 Everyone was rich, could have whatever they wanted, and never went without food.

 Ivan began to cough and reached into his robe pocket for a throat lozenge.
 He hoped to calm the cough before Leonid arrived when he would need to talk.
 The ongoing cough was a reminder of the progression of his disease.
 He would not escape the ravages of its curse despite outliving everyone else in Hidden City.

 “Sorry I’m late,” Leonid said as he neared.
 “I stopped by the store on the way home.
 Only when I arrived did I see the summons.”